shandymora/scripts/Powershell/Connect-Rdp/Readme.md

 Requires:
  - Azure Powershell (Az) version 3.x.x
+ - Logged in to Azure with permissions to get secrets from Key Vault

 The binaries wfreerdp.exe and xfreerdp are in the bin/ directory.
 Either leave as default or update the script to point to an alternative version.